Kerry Washington Chooses Side In Nigerian Jollof Rice Debate

 “But of course, anything Naija is going to be better.
 It’s Naija.
 That is the truth,” she declared with a smile.

-The actress, married to Nigerian-American producer and former NFL star Nnamdi Asomugha, is familiar with Jollof Rice’s passionate debate.
+The actress, married to Nigerian-American producer and former NFL star Nnamdi Asomugha, is familiar with the passionate debate over Jollof Rice.

 Her playful yet decisive response highlighted her pride in her husband’s Nigerian heritage and reflected a common sentiment among Nigerians who passionately defend their national cuisine.